UMAprotocol/UMIPs/UMIPs/GASETH-LSP.md

 | Link to Discourse | insert                |

 # SUMMARY
 This UMIP is focused on updating the existing `uGAS` price identifiers to be used in the Long/Short Pair contracts and will reference a synthetic token to be created with this price identifier.
 This token will be referred to as 'uGAS' and will represent a weighted median gas price on Ethereum.
-The timeframe of this median value will depend on the value in the ancilliary data field of the contract.
+The timeframe of this median value will depend on the value in the ancillary data field of the contract.

 The DVM should support requests for a price that resolves to the median monthly Ethereum gas price as specified in the implementation section, without needing the additional logic of previous UMIPs that contain EMP-specific AMM TWAP liquidation procedures.